appdev-projects/rails-7-template/README.md

 8. An Operations Associate can remove newly created testers that have been placed onstage from inventory by approving them.

 9. Admin and Operations teammembers can keep track of tester usage by visiting the `Trashed Testers` view.

+## Troubleshooting

+### Server not starting

+1. Ensure all required gems are installed: Run `bundle install` in terminal.

+2. Verify Ruby version (e.g. Ruby 3.x): Run `ruby -v` in terminal.
+Install correct version if needed.

+3. Restart the server `bin/server`.

+### Images or Assets not Loading

+1. Visit `app/assets/images` and verify that images are correctly saved in `images` or folder under `images`.

+2. In production.rb, ensure `config.assets.compile = true` is present.

+3. Restart the server `bin/server`.

+### Unable to log-in

+1. Run `rake sample_data` to populate database with seed data.

+2. Run `rails console` and query data (e.g. `Employee.all` or `Employee.count`) to ensure it was seeded correctly.

 ## Contributing